 Snow Removal - Facilities Management has primary responsibility for campus snow removal.
 Like the City of Boulder, we use magnesium chloride (in granular and liquid forms) for ice abatement.
 The majority of our resources are applied in order to open campus by 8 a.m. on snow days.
-Please call the Facilities Management Service Center at 303-492-5522 to report problem spots on a snow day.
+Please call the Facilities Management Operations Control Center at 303-492-5522 to report problem spots on a snow day.
 For more extensive information about snow closure days and snow removal, visit Snow Removal on our Services page.

 Organic Waste Recycling -The grounds division diverts its salvageable organic wastes into Eco-Cycle's recycling stream.